I am an avid practitioner of Ashtanga Hatha Yoga. I love travelling and photography and have been to India 4 times.

 - Once you have chosen your yoga studio, contact them.
 Inquire about rates, class schedules, and the instructors who will be holding the classes.
 It is important to enter only classes with qualified and competent instructors.

-- Consult your doctor for assessment of your health condition, whether or not you have an existing health problem.
+- Consult your doctor for an assessment of your health condition, whether or not you have an existing health problem.
 This will aid you in preventing any complications and also enable you to take the proper safety measures.

 - Avoid coming to class with a full stomach.
 At the same time, try not to come in with an empty stomach.
 You can eat about an hour and a half prior to your class.